 Photo by Jade Gall of a recent gig at the Blue Vanguard Jazz Club with the legend Peter King, and soon-to-be-a-legend Al Swainger on bass.

-Very pleased to be invited back to Ronnie Scott's in Soho with Mike Westbrook's Uncommon Orchestra, performing "On Duke's Birthday" on Duke's birthday, April 29th 2020.
+Very pleased to be invited back to Ronnie Scott's in Soho with Mike Westbrook's Uncommon Orchestra, performing "On Duke's Birthday" on Duke's birthday, October28th 2020.

 "1984was the tenth anniversary of Duke Ellington's death; Le Temps du Jazz, Amiens, and Jazz en France, Angouleme, commissioned a new work to mark the occasion.
 'On Duke's Birthday' was performed by the Mike Westbrook Orchestra in Amiens on 12th May, and in Angouleme on 7th June.